WeibYin/AI-Research-Agent-for-Flexible-Electronics/README.md

 ## Future Plan

 The next step is to integrate Xiaomi MiMo API with agent frameworks such as Cursor or OpenClaw to develop a reusable AI research assistant for materials science and flexible electronics.

+## Current Progress

+The current version has completed the initial project design, including research scenario definition, workflow planning, and task decomposition logic.
+The next stage will focus on API integration, long-context document processing, and testing with real research materials from flexible electronics and materials science projects.

+## Expected Outputs

+- A reusable AI research workflow for materials science
+- Structured literature summaries and experimental plans
+- AI-assisted interpretation of characterization results
+- Drafts for SCI manuscript sections, figure captions, and reviewer responses
+- A prototype agent connected with Xiaomi MiMo API